 That brings me to the role of the church in this regard.
-If there was ever a place where the concept of forgiveness is guaranteed, it’s supposed to be the church.
-But you have to remember that the church is not a perfect place either.
+If there was ever a place where the concept of forgiveness is guaranteed, it’s the church.
+You see the church is not a perfect place either.

-The key to all of this is what happens after you fall after you sin after you backslide.
-Falling and failing are inevitable.
+The key to all of this is what happens after you fall—after you sin after you backslide.
+Remember, falling and failing is inevitable.
 Getting up is not.

 As long as you ask the Holy Spirit for a helping hand, I’m told all can be forgiven.
 You see I’ve got to believe God is a God of another chance because I’ve blown so many chances myself.
 I’ve ruined so many opportunities and yet so many blessings still come my way.

 Hell, I woke up this morning!
 The least I can do is to show up in church on Sunday to let others know this is a place to come and bring an imperfect life in search of the perfect truth.
 Flaws and all, God loves me and every now and then that’s something I need to be reminded of.